Hakodate harbor at dawn with Mount Hakodate rising behind the port city

 We docked right downtown — no tenders, no waiting, just stepping off the ship into the heart of this living, breathing port city.
 By 5:30 in the morning, I was walking through the Hakodate Morning Market — Asaichi — a sprawling wonderland of seafood that has operated in this spot since 1945.
 More than 250 stalls crowd the covered alleys, and the air is thick with salt spray, steam from bubbling pots, and the calls of vendors greeting the new day.
 I watched a fishmonger slice squid with movements so practiced they looked like dance.
 Another stall offered ikatsuri — catch-your-own squid from shallow tanks — and I saw a young boy squeal with delight as he landed one, his grandfather beaming beside him.

 After breakfast, full and content, we climbed the sloping streets into Motomachi — the "base of the hill" district — where Western diplomats, merchants, and missionaries built their homes after the port opened to foreign trade.
 The neighborhood is a remarkable palimpsest of cultures: Russian Orthodox churches with Byzantine onion domes painted pale green and gold; the stately Old British Consulate with its museum and manicured rose gardens; American-style clapboard houses with wide porches; and French-influenced cafes with wrought-iron balconies and lace curtains.
-Walking these cobbled lanes feels like stepping into a sepia-toned photograph from 1870, when gas lamps first flickered to life and the mingled languages of traders filled the evening air.
+Walking these cobbled lanes felt like stepping into a sepia-toned photograph from 1870, when gas lamps first flickered to life and the mingled languages of traders filled the evening air.

 The best view in Motomachi is from the rose garden behind the Old British Consulate — looking down the crooked lanes to where the harbor gleams silver in the afternoon sun, ships resting at anchor like toys in a bath.
 I sat on a bench beneath flowering trees and thought about the merchants and diplomats who must have sat in this very spot, homesick for London or Boston, watching their own ships come and go.
 History isn't distant here; it breathes in the architecture, in the way East and West exist side by side without friction.